lowquark/cpsula/README.md

 # cpsula

-A bare-bones Project Gemini server which serves Lua-generated content, using `libevent` and `openssl`.
+A bare-bones Project Gemini server which serves Lua-generated content using `libevent` and `openssl`.

 ## Overview